DarraghReid/dara-MS1/README.md

 I had the body outside of the html tags.
 * The next error was "The frameborder attribute on the iframe element is obsolete."
 I had to removed this attribute from the HTML.
 However, this resulted in an unwanted frame appearing around the videos.
-After some research, I addressed this issue by replacing the frameborder attribute with style="border:none".
+After some research, I addressed this issue by replacing the frameborder attribute with ' style="border:none" '.
 * The next error I got was "Element div not allowed as child of element h1 in this context."
 I replaced the div with a span element and set its display to "block" to fix it.
 * Like the previous error, my last error was "Element p not allowed as child of element button in this context."